-Grab The Torch Online is a ready-to-go learning resource in leadership, philanthropy, community engagement, and social-emotional growth for students.
+Cloud Based Grab The Torch, is a ready-to-go learning resource in leadership, philanthropy, community engagement, and social-emotional growth for students.
 It is designed to enhance a high school or youth organization’s leadership, service, and social-emotional programming with online learning modules and on-site activities.
-GTT Online is focused on vital core concepts and skill-building activities that can be customized to meet learning and developmental goals.
+Cloud Based GTT is focused on vital core concepts and skill-building activities that can be customized to meet learning and developmental goals.
 It can be incorporated into service and service learning programs, leadership councils, student retreats, student orientation programs, advisory programs, and classes.
 This a-la-carte curriculum is written for high school students (and advanced, older middle school students).

 - Introduction to Philanthropy

 - Creating a Vision for Good

 HOW TO USE CLOUD BASED GRAB THE TORCH